top of page

 How We Measure Financial Risk

-3. Each industry has a minimum of 10 peer financial statements.
+Each ratio is scored against breakpoints from our database of 67 industries, each with a minimum of 10 peer financial statements.

 Credit Risk Assessment Categories.jpg

-In this example, the counterparty's ratio of 1.8x receives a score of 5.
+In this example, the counterparty’s ratio is 1.8x — placing them below 80% of peers and earning a risk score of 5.

 Financial Ratio Industry Benchmarks for Credit Ratings